 Google’s in-house tool for creating one-off exports of your data in different Google services, Google takeout is a serviceable means of creating a manual, one-time Gmail backup.
 Google takeout creates a .zip file of all your Gmail messages in the MBOX data format, which you can then manually re-import to your Gmail account if any data is lost.

-Enterprise-grade Gmail business continuity and Gmail disaster recovery plans require automatic, recurring Gmail backup and restore solutions.
+Time-tested Google Drive and Gmail business continuity and disaster recovery plans require automatic, recurring Gmail backup and restore solutions.
 That’s where Backupify for G Suite comes in.

-Backupify for G Suite backs up all your Gmail accounts along with Google Drive, Google Calendar, Google Contacts and Google Sites up to three times per day, and allows one-click recovery of Gmail messages and Google Drive files.
+Backupify for G Suite backs up all your Gmail accounts along with Google Drive (including Team Drives), Google Calendar, Google Contacts up to three times per day, and allows one-click recovery of Gmail messages and Google Drive files.
 These backups occur automatically, without oversight, every day — freeing administrators from the tasks of creating regular manual Google Drive and Gmail backups, and ensuring that all Google Drive and Gmail data is backed up and available for recovery at all times.